-Even as a personal trainer and exercise junky myself, I’m cool with the fact that exercise isn’t everyone’s #1 priority.
+Even as a personal trainer and exercise junky myself, I’m cool with the fact that exercise isn’t everyone’s favorite thing to do.
 I know that we’re all busy, we have lots to juggle and we can sometimes struggle with getting to the gym.
 I struggle with it too sometimes.
 But before I even get into all the ways you can get fit even if exercise isn’t your thing, I’m going to offer you some tough love.

 You’re an adult, and sometimes adults do things they don’t necessarily want to do because it’s in their best interest, right?
 I mean, I didn’t want to pay my rent this month, but I’d rather pay than be kicked out of my beautiful apartment.

 Exercise is good for you.
 It’s good for your body, your mind and your soul.
 Taking up exercise is also good for your family, your co-workers, your significant other, your dog, your cat, that jerk who cut you off in traffic, the person who cut you in line at the bank, it’s good for your self-esteem and confidence, it’s good for your energy levels and can help squash food cravings.

 There are a million reasons why you should start exercising, so as an adult, no matter if you love it or hate it, you should probably do it.
 Even if you think exercise is the devil, if you value yourself at all, you’ll start treating exercise like a necessity regardless of how you feel about it.

 Easier said than done, right?
 I feel you.
 So in this article I’m going to talk about the top four excuses people use for not exercising and how we can squash them asap.